KuberAnand/pneumonia-Detector-test/README.md

 ## About

 This webapp was developed using Flask Web Framework and is deployed on Microsoft Azure.
-The model used to predict the disease were trained on large Datasets.
+The model used to predict the disease was trained on a large Dataset.
 All the links for datasets and the model used for model creation are mentioned below in this readme.
 The webapp can predict following Disease:

 - Pneumonia